-Trump shadows over Georgia's 6th district run-off
+Trump shadows over Georgia's 6th race

 - CNN spent time with voters on opposite sides, many with strong feelings about Trump

-(CNN)As all eyes turn to the race in Georgia's sixth congressional district, voters there will be happy when the run-off election between Republican Karen Handel and Democrat Jon Ossoff is over.
+(CNN)As all eyes turn to the race in Georgia's 6th Congressional District, voters there will be happy when the run-off election between Republican Karen Handel and Democrat Jon Ossoff is over.

 "I think the people in this district and Atlanta as a whole, I think they are probably tired of hearing about it but they need to pay attention because it matters right now," Jade Morey, a Handel supporter, told CNN outside a campaign event in the final days before Tuesday's election.